ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 ----------------------------

 * Go through routines and document headers in numpy format; create API interface in documentation.

-* Implement mini-steps

-  - Done for halos; might need to do for galaxies also

 * Pre-processing merger graph to: